-- Evaluation of the existing occupational standards and vocational qualifications for community interpreters and intercultural mediators in healthcare and creation of a proposal for those partner states that lack such standards and qualifications;
+- Evaluation of the existing occupational standards and vocational qualifications for community interpreters and intercultural mediators and creation of a proposal for those partner states that lack such standards and qualifications;

-- Creation of a list of competences acquired by a graduate on a community interpreter and intercultural mediator training program;
+- Creation of a list of competences acquired by a community interpreter and/or intercultural mediator trainer;

 - Creation of aptitude tests for the candidates from newly arrived migrants applying for the training of community interpreting or intercultural mediation;